 Mongolia is one of the largest suppliers of coking coal in Asia, which constituted 45% of China's coking coal import in 2011, the peak year for the coal market.
 Even though Mongolia lost its rank to Australia in 2015, China is more likely to import coking coal from Mongolia due to its lower prices.
 Generally, the Mongolian coking coal is exported to China's major steel factories such as Baotou and Wuhai through two main borders which are Ganqimaodu and Ceke borders.
-With regards to infrastructure and especially transportation, Mongolia government is planning to construct a new railway from Tavantolgoi to Gantsmod - Mongolia China' border - with an estimated length of 280 km.
+With regards to infrastructure and especially transportation, Mongolia transports its coal to the local and global consumers using trucks and railway.
+Currently, Mongolian government is planning to construct a new railway from Tavantolgoi to Gantsmod - Mongolia China' border - with an estimated length of 280 km.
 If this railway is built, transportation costs will decrease in the future, as well as it will increase export volume of coking coal.